 After making it to the Upper Multnomah Falls Viewpoint, back track a bit to get back on Larch Mountain Trail which will soon lead you to the beautiful Multnomah Creek.

 This part of the trail is insanely beautiful.
 I loved Multnomah, but the experience of hiking through the lush greenery and passing by the many waterfalls along this trail almost made me forget about the gorgeous Multnomah Falls entirely.
 Along this part of the trail, you will pass Dutchman Falls, Weisendanger Falls and Ecola Falls.
+Have I mentioned this might be the best waterfall hike in Oregon?

 Plus, there are so many other gorgeous things to admire along your hike – like how the sun hits the moss and makes it glow, or the lush greenery against the dark canyon walls, and the various plant life and tiny animals hiding all around you.
 A trail volunteer said he saw a pika, but we just missed it.
 So, definitely keep your eyes open for cute critters!
+This section of Larch Mountain Trail will be sure not to disappoint.

 After making your way up the canyon for about a mile, you will go right onto Wahkeena Trail from Larch Mountain Trail.

 This portion of the hike takes you into a completely different area.
-Instead of lush shrubs and moss, you will be walking through tall trees and peaking between them to spot views of the Gorge!
+Instead of lush shrubs and moss, you will be walking through tall trees and peaking between them to spot views of the Columbia River Gorge!

 Along this section of the trail you will have the options to also go to Devlil’s Rest (+3.5 miles RT), Angel’s Rest (+3.6 miles RT) and the Wahkeena Spring (+200 yards RT).
 Or continue on the Wahkeena Trail, and stop by Lemmon’s Viewpoint for a great place to take a break while taking in a perfect view of the Columbia River Gorge.